judus/minimal-framework/README.md

 ### Introduction

-The goal is of this framework is to provide basic and easy extensible functionality and to demonstrate some architectural concepts.
-If you need a full featured and rock solid framework for business application, go for another more established framework.

 Key features:
 - Build MVC-, REST-, CLI-APIs and apps and query databases with a ORM
 - Take advantage of inversion of control and facades